jyotisham/jyotisha/README.md

 - Command line usage - See [this issue](https://github.com/sanskrit-coders/jyotisha/issues/10).

 ## For contributors
 Contributions welcome!
-Please see some basic comments in the base jyotisha package though.
+Please see some basic comments (pertaining to the time format used internally, API layers required) in the base jyotisha package though.

+### Testing and autotesting
+Every push to this repository SHOULD pass tests.
+We should have a rich, functional set of tests at various levels.
+Saves everyone's time.

+You can see the status of failing tests and builds at https://github.com/sanskrit-coders/jyotisha/actions .
+PS: You can probably subscribe to get email notification on failed workflow runs as well - I'm getting these.

 ### Contact
 Have a problem or question?
 Please head to [github](https://github.com/sanskrit-coders/jyotisha).